 Commonly excluded: management time not directly in R&D, sales and marketing, market research, and routine development using known methods.
 For software, the single biggest determinant of claim size is usually how staff R&D time is measured and substantiated, which is why time records matter so much.

-- You must be an Australian company (not a sole trader or partnership), and generally you should own or have appropriate rights to the resulting IP.
+- You must be a company, and generally you should own or have appropriate rights to the resulting IP.

 - The work must meet the four criteria above, self-assessed.